Games I Played in 2025 [2025-Dec-15]

 Original Release: 2022

-Platform: Steam [steam deck]
+Platform: PC [steam deck]

 There's this very particular tone I like in media that is strangely difficult to find, I'd describe it as simultaneously genuinely cute yet very dark.
 When done well the two don't just balance each other out, but enhance themselves; horror feels all the more impactful when contrasted with soft warmth, and that warmth gains an extra layer of comfort when it becomes an escape from that darkness.
 It shouldn't be surprising then that my favourite part of Cult of the Lamb was it's tone.